Steve-Fenton/stevefenton.co.uk/src/pages/blog/2012/04/to-section-or-to-article-in-html5.md

 My understanding is based on a brief online conversation with the mighty [Bruce Lawson](http://www.brucelawson.co.uk/), author of [Introducing HTML5](https://www.amazon.co.uk/Introducing-HTML-Voices-That-Matter/dp/0321687299/brucelawson-21), who said:

-> “A section can contain many articles and an article can contain many sections.”
+> A section can contain many articles and an article can contain many sections.

 This is a great explanation because it shows the strong relationship between these two elements.